bartero/AngularJS-tutorial/README.md

-# My first Angular app
+# My first AngularJS app

+This is my first web application made with AngularJS.
+It is a simplest todo list app.

 ## Prerequisites